danny-avila/LibreChat/docs/install/container_install.md

 ## Creating dependant containers

-LibreChat currently uses mongoDB and melisearch, so we'll also be creating those containers.
+LibreChat currently uses mongoDB and meilisearch, so we'll also be creating those containers.

 ## Mongodb